Lucien1999s/meeting-ai/README.md

 Input audio files (mp3, m4a, wav) will be automatically converted to verbatim.

-### 2. Generate highlight of meeting minutes
+### 2. Generate summary of meeting minutes

-Analyze and generate highlight of meeting minutes based on verbatim transcripts of meeting minutes.
+Analyze and generate summary of meeting minutes based on transcripts of meeting minutes.

-### 3. Generate progress list
+### 3. Generate follow ups

-Generate a progress list by analyzing and categorizing completed and pending tasks from meeting transcripts.

-### 4. Give smart suggestions

-Give smart suggestions based on pending tasks.
+Analyze and generate follow ups of meeting minutes based on transcripts of meeting minutes.